OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample2b/README.md

 all attributes to synchronize can be multi-valued in LDAP, this sample defines only mail as a multi-valued attribute in OpenIDM.

-This sample includes the script script/ldapBackCorrelationQuery.js which correlates entries in the directory with identities in OpenIDM.

 Run The Sample In OpenIDM
 -------------------------